sf-wdi-25/notes/week-07-rails/day-01-SQL-associations/dusk-migrations-associations/README.md

 ### Practice 2

-Now let's say we've decided to add car _color_ and _mileage_ to our model.
+Now let's say we've decided to add car _color_ to our model.
 How can we do that?

 * What datatype is color?
-* What datatype is mileage?

 <details>
 <summary>What is the terminal command to create the new migration to change the cars table?</summary>